astsam/rtl8812au/README.md

 # rtl8812au

-## Realtek 8812AU driver version 5.2.20
+## Realtek 8812AU driver v5.2.20 with monitor mode and packet injection

-Only supports 8812AU chipset.
+Only supports 8812AU chipset, not the 8814AU or the 8821AU.

-Works fine with 4.15 kernel.
-Source now builds with no warnings or errors.

-Added (cosmeticly edited) original Realtek_Changelog.txt, this README.md and dkms.conf.

-Added device USB IDs, sorted by ID number.
-Added LED control by Makefile, module parameter and dynamic /proc writing.
-Added VHT extras.
-Added regdb files.

 ### Building